FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Refer to the :ref:`object_finding` documentation for full details on the algorithms.
 Object finding is governed by the ``findobj`` set of parameters, and is carried out on the spectrally-smashed image.
-PypeIt produces a quality assurance plot for object finding on each 2D spectral image; this plot is shown below for the example frame used in this document.
+PypeIt produces a quality assurance plot for object finding on each 2D spectral image (shown below for the example frame used in this document).

 .. figure:: ../figures/deveny_findobj_qa.png
    :alt: DeVeny ObjFind